nethen-ui/CS-Made-Easy-Textbook/README.md

 ## What This Is

 CS Made Easy is a programming textbook written by two high school students in Ethiopia.
-It teaches Python from the ground up — not through definitions and memorization, but through a narrative-driven, problem-first approach we developed ourselves.
+It teaches Python from the ground up, not through definitions and memorization, but through a narrative-driven, problem-first approach we developed ourselves.

 The book follows David, a summer intern at a supermarket navigating real tasks at his first job.
 Every concept in the book is introduced because David needs it to solve a problem in front of him.
 Students learn the way programmers actually learn: through necessity, not instruction.